-Brine Management 2.0: From Waste Stream to Resource Stream
+Brine Management 2.0 - From Waste Stream to Resource Stream

 Introduction – “The Hidden Reservoir”

-But this is not just an oilfield issue.
+But this isn’t just an oilfield issue.

 Welcome to Brine Management 2.0 – a smarter, more sustainable way to manage one of the world’s most overlooked resources.